Chandra Mission

 Figure 5

 5. Click on any other satellite to see it's name and orbit.
 (You can always get back to Chandra by repeating steps "1" and "2").
-If you look back at the Destination options, in the left-most area of the dock, you will see a button marked i Info.
-Click on this, it will bring up information on the satellite you are looking at and display it in your browser window.
+You can look at the Info tab on the left and it will bring up information on the satellite you are looking at and display it in your browser window.

 6. Next, zoom back until the Earth takes up most of your window.
 You will see low-altitude satellites which include missions such as Hubble ("HST"), the Space Station ("ISS"), WISE, and many others.